What is the $40/Week Grocery Budget Challenge?

 We recently got an airfryer and the spicy tofu bites recipe was the first one that I tried with the fryer.
 I have always been a fan of tofu and these crunchy little nuggets were no exception!
 I am really excited what other foods that we can air fry and keep healthy!

 -When cooking chicken for supper, I served the chicken either shredded or in slices.
 It looks like it is more chicken than if I had left the chicken tenders whole.
-My husband thinks that he needs X amount of meat at every meal and this is a wallet-friendly way to trick him into thinking that he is getting more meat than he really is!
+My husband thinks that he needs X amount of meat at every meal and shredded chicken is a wallet-friendly way to trick him into thinking that he is getting more meat than he really is!

 -Salads – these are a great dish where you can use up veggies that are on the verge of going bad.
 Also, the more veggies that you add to the salad, the more filling it becomes.